OS2borgerPC/os2borgerpc-admin-site/README.rst

     https://github.com/OS2borgerPC/

-All code is made available under Version 3 of the GNU General Public License - see the LICENSE file for details.
+All code is made available under Version 3 of the GNU General Public License - see the LICENSE file for details.---